Scene at a reception in Toronto.

 OTHER PERSON: So what do you do?

-I race through my thoughts and I’m trying to pin my wide spread practice and what seems like a long career into a title for this person to understand and I choose…
+I race through my thoughts and I’m trying to pin my wide spread practice and what, in the moment, feels like maybe too-many-branches career, into a title for this person to understand and I choose…

 ME: I’m a Mitzvah Teacher!